Posnic/POS/THIRD-PARTY-NOTICES.md

 notice records technical provenance and is not legal advice.

-If you would rather not receive it, the installer can be built without a bundled MongoDB and pointed at one you already run; see `download-mongodb.bat` / `download-mongodb.sh` and `MONGODB_URI`.
+If you would rather not receive it, the installer can be built without a bundled MongoDB and pointed at one you already run; see `download-mongodb.bat`  and `MONGODB_URI`.

 ## Node.js